cs50nestm/cs50labs/terminal/README.md

 The output of this second `ls` should be `kitchen living_room`.
 Now type `cd living_room` to change your working directory to `living_room` and take a look to see what is inside with `ls`.
 We can again think of this like having to walk into a living room, inside of an apartment, to be able to see what's in it.

-Well clearly there is a mistake here!
-It looks like there is a directory named `fridge` inside of `living_room`!
+You'll see `fridge` in blue, meaninging it's a directory, and `living_room_contents.txt` in white, meaning it's a regular file and not a directory.
+In fact this file will most likely be open in the text editor above.

+But shouldn't `fridge` be in the kitchen?
 Let's `cd` into `fridge` and see what is there.

 You should see the file name `fridge_contents.txt` show up in white.
-A white file name indicates that this is a regular file rather than a directory.
 You'll see a file with that name in a tab in the text editor on top of your screen.
 Indeed, this looks like items that should be in the kitchen, not in a living room.

 Let's fix that by moving the directory `fridge` from `bedroom` to `living_room`.
 We'll want to do this by first positioning ourselves into the `apt1` directory.
 To see the entire path of where our current directory is now located type in `pwd` for "print working directory".

-You should see that were are located in `/root/sandbox/apt1/living_room`.
+You'll see that were are located in `/root/sandbox/apt1/living_room`.
 This is the entire path from the root of our workspace.
 We want to go up one level.
 To do this, type in `cd ..`.
 The two dots mean go up one directory level higher.

 You should now be in the `apt1` directory.
 If you type in `ls` you should once again see `living_room kitchen`.
 We can now move the fridge directory by typing in: